The Woods Arts & Wellness

 • Clearly positioned as a wellness and therapy centre

-• Brand language calibrated to individuals in the Vancouver area seeking trauma-informed care
+• Care-led language calibrated to individuals seeking trauma-informed support

 • PERMA model articulated as a structured, evidence-based framework for wellbeing

-• Unified system supporting consistency across clinical, informational, and environmental contexts
+• Unified expression across clinical, informational, and environmental touchpoints

-I worked closely with founder and Executive Director Elise Girardin, MA, MCP-AT, RCC, to translate The Woods’ purpose into a care-led narrative—ensuring prospective clients could understand the type of support offered, the context in which it was delivered, and why it could be trusted.
+I worked closely with founder and Executive Director Elise Girardin, MA, MCP-AT, RCC, to translate The Woods’ purpose into a clearer care-led narrative.

 While The Woods delivers therapy through art, movement, music, and nature, the primary offering is care.
-I led a strategic reframing that positioned therapeutic intent—not medium—as the organizing principle of the brand.
+The strategic work positioned therapeutic intent — not medium — as the organizing principle of the brand.

 Visual Identity System